craigargh/python-notes/gbaDev/gba_programming.md

 Save data on the GBA is stored on the cartridge in SRAM.
 The amount of space that is available for saves depends on the cartridge.
 Some cartridges have no built-in SRAM, meaning no save data can be saved.
 Others with built-in SRAM generally vary in size between 4KB and 64KB.
 64KB is general max size for save storage, however Some cartridges such as those used by Pokemon Ruby and Sapphire used advanced techniques execeed this limit with a size of 1Mbit (approx 122 KB).

-Cartridges generally tend to use one of two types of storage.
-An SRAM chip which requires an additional battery to maintain the save date.
-If the battery runs out (which can take years), then the save data is lost.
-The other types of memory, EEPROM and FRAM, do not require a battery and will stores the data almost indefinitely.
+There are several different types of storage used in GBA cartridges.
+The first, an SRAM chip, requires an additional battery to maintain the save date when the console is switched off.
+If the battery runs out (which can take years on official Nintendo cartridges), then the save data is lost.

+The other types of memory, EEPROM, flash memory and FRAM, do not require a battery and will stores the data almost indefinitely.
+However some of these chips can only be written to a number of times before they stop working.
+However, this number is usually very high, so unless you play the game unusually frequently, you're unlikely to reach this limit.

-For the sake of simiplicity, this section refers to save memory as SRAM, irrelevant of whether it uses a SRAM/FRAM chip of EEPROM.
+For the sake of simiplicity, this section refers to save memory as SRAM, irrelevant of the type of chip it uses.

 When programming games on the GBA, the memory location between `0x0E000000` and `0x0E00FFFF` are available for writing and reading save data.
 This is 64KB of memory.
 Although these locations are available doesn't mean that all of the addresses can be used.
 Which addresses are available depends on the size of the SRAM installed in the cartridge.